Fair Use of Forex Margin in Trading

 Click to view full image

-But here is the simple version: margin is the chunk of your money your broker holds aside as collateral to keep a trade open.
+But here is the simple version: margin is a portion of your capital that your broker temporarily locks as collateral to keep a trade open.
 Nothing more, nothing less.

 Think of it like a deposit at a car rental place.
 That $500 you hand over is not the full rental cost.
 It is a pledge.
 The agency holds it while you drive off.
 Once you return the car, you get it back.